The Bible and Jewelry

-In Judges 8:24, we learn that earrings were worn by the Ishmaelites who were not among the faithful.
-And in Exodus 33:1-6 when a terrible apostasy had developed, God said to Moses, “Say unto the children of Israel, Ye are a stiff-necked people; I will come up into the midst of thee in a moment, and consume thee: therefore now put off thy ornaments from thee, that I may know what to do unto thee.
+And in Judges 8:24, we learn that earrings were worn by the Ishmaelites who were not among the faithful.
+Also, in Exodus 33:1-6 when a terrible apostasy had developed, God said to Moses, “Say unto the children of Israel, Ye are a stiff-necked people; I will come up into the midst of thee in a moment, and consume thee: therefore now put off thy ornaments from thee, that I may know what to do unto thee.
 And the children of Israel stripped themselves of their ornaments by the Mount Horeb” (Exodus 33:5, 6).

-At Isaiah’s time, the Lord was not pleased with the pride of His people and their wearing of Jewelry, “Because the daughters of Zion are haughty, and walk with stretched forth necks and wanton eyes, walking and mincing as they go, and making a tinkling with their feet … in that day the Lord will take away the bravery of their tinkling ornaments about their feet, and their cauls, … the chains, and the bracelets, and the mufflers, … the ornaments of the legs, and the headbands, and the tablets, and the earrings, The rings, and nose jewels” (Isaiah 3:16-21).
+At Isaiah’s time, the Lord was not pleased with the pride of His people and their wearing of Jewelry.
+He said, “Because the daughters of Zion are haughty, and walk with stretched forth necks and wanton eyes, walking and mincing as they go, and making a tinkling with their feet … in that day the Lord will take away the bravery of their tinkling ornaments about their feet, and their cauls, … the chains, and the bracelets, and the mufflers, … the ornaments of the legs, and the headbands, and the tablets, and the earrings, The rings, and nose jewels” (Isaiah 3:16-21).

 Check out our Bible Answers page for more information on a variety of topics.